-Patients may present to physicians with concerns about rabies risk following animal or bat exposure.
+As the weather warms and people engage in more outdoor activities, patients may present to physicians with concerns about rabies risk following bat or other animal exposure.

 In British Columbia, bats are the only natural reservoir of rabies.
 While a human case of rabies did occur last year, this was the 2nd case in BC in over 95 years.
 The prevalence of rabies among bats has not changed.
 About 1%, and likely less, of bats carry the infection.

 - The Fraser Health Public Health Communicable Disease Environmental Health Officer (CDEHO) is available during daytime hours for rabies exposure consultations at 1-866-990-9941 and Select option 2.
 The Medical Health Officer (MHO) is available after hours (evenings, weekends, and stat holidays) for rabies exposure consultations at 604-527-4806.

 - DIRECT CONTACT WITH A BAT

 If a patient reports direct contact (e.g., bite, scratch, unprotected handling/touching) with a bat in B.C. please call Fraser Health Public Health.
 Public Health will conduct a risk assessment to determine whether rabies post-exposure prophylaxis (RPEP) is indicated.
 RPEP is not indicated for every case of possible direct contact with a bat and will be provided at the discretion of the MHO.

 RPEP is generally not indicated if there is no history of direct contact.
 BCCDC guidelines indicate that if a bat was found in the house or if someone woke up with a bat in the room without any evidence it touched someone then RPEP is not indicated (BCCDC, 2019).
 A clear patient history of direct contact with a bat is important to elucidate.
 When a bat is found in the room of a child or someone whose history may be less reliable, assessment of direct contact can be difficult and contacting Fraser Health Public Health/the MHO is appropriate.